Loligo reynaudii

 Loligo reynaudii, commonly known as the Cape Hope squid or chokka squid, is a 20-30 cm long squid belonging to the family Loliginidae.
 In South Africa it is known as either calamari or chokka.

 It was previously treated as a subspecies of Loligo vulgaris, the European squid.

 Description

 Loligo reynaudii is a marine cephalopod characterized by its elongated slender body, eight short arms, and two long retractile tentacles adorned with suckers.
 With diamond-shaped fins spanning over half the length of its up to 40 cm (16 in) mantle, this species exhibits distinctive features.
 Its eyes are covered by a membrane integrated into the head's skin.
 Notably, the left ventral arm serves as a storage and transfer site for spermatophores, featuring modified distal parts with rows of 44 to 68 tiny outgrowths.
 Its expanded limbs display transverse rows of suckers, with an enlarged median segment and smooth horny rings.
 The mantle length measures around 78 mm.
-Along with reddish-brown pigment and light-reflecting cells on the head and mantle, Loligo reynaudii's coloration can range from dark red to nearly translucent while alive.
+Along with reddish-brown pigment and light-reflecting cells on the head and mantle, its coloration can range from dark red to nearly translucent while alive.